 The prophet Daniel predicted that the Old Testament saints would be resurrected when he said,

-After The Millennial Kingdom.
-The final resurrection is for the non-Christians.
-This final resurrection occurs after the millennial kingdom or Jesus’ 1,000 year reign here on earth (Revelation 20:4-6).
+The fifth and final resurrection is for non-Christians.
+This final resurrection occurs after the millennial kingdom or the one thousand year reign of Christ on earth (Revelation 20:4-6).
 All non-Christian men and women will go into the Lake of Fire.
-There they will suffer forever (Revelation 20:12-15).
+There they will suffer forever (Revelation 20:11-15).

 When will the Old Testament saints be resurrected?
 The answer is actually given in the Old Testament in Daniel 12:1-2.
 These saints receive their bodies after the Tribulation is over.
 It is important to remember that these souls are already in heaven enjoying God.
 What a great joy it will be to be with God!
 It is recommended that you read “When are the Old Testament saints resurrected?”
 You will find Scripture verses about the resurrection of the Old Testament saints.

 When and where does the Goat and Sheep judgment occur?

 Why were people resurrected when Jesus died?